dart-lab/manual/docs/data-stats-open-science.md

 3. [R Ladies has an Edinburgh chapter](https://www.meetup.com/rladies-edinburgh/), where you can go along to get advice and guidance, and swap tips, on using R:

 _R-Ladies Edinburgh welcomes members of all R proficiency levels, whether you're a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
 Our community is designed to develop our members' R skills & knowledge through social, collaborative learning & sharing.
 Supporting minority identity access to STEM skills & careers, the Free Software Movement, and contributing to the global R community!

-_(Just a note to say - this group is super inclusive to all women and non-binary people).
+_(Just a note to say that despite the name, this group are very very inclusive: "_We are pro-actively inclusive of queer, trans, and all minority identities, with additional sensitivity to intersectional identities.
+Our priority is to provide a safe community space for anyone identifying as a minority gender who is interested in and/or working with R."_)

 4. The [Research Data Service](https://www.ed.ac.uk/information-services/research-support/research-data-service/training)
    run courses including _Handling Data Using SPSS:_